misraj-ai/kawn-python/README.md

-# misraj.ai Python SDK
+# kawn.ai Python SDK

-The official Python client for interacting with the misraj.ai API.
+The official Python client for interacting with the kawn.ai API.

 ## Installation